rpash/sure_sign/README.md

 A Sure Sign uses the AdaBoost ensemble classifier with decision trees to classify the featurized images.
 The features calculated by the featurizer go directly to the classifier without any further processing.
 We are classifying 29 classes: 26 letters of the English alphabet, `space`, `del`, and `nothing`.

+It is possible to add other classifiers to A Sure Sign.
+We had originally intended to try several and the project is designed with that in mind.

 ## Dataset

 A Sure Sign was trained using the ASL alphabet dataset on Kaggle found [here](https://www.kaggle.com/grassknoted/asl-alphabet).
 You can download the dataset using `download_dataset.py`.
 Keep in mind, Kaggle datasets require you to authenticate using a Kaggle account.
 More information can be found in `download_dataset.py` on how to do this.